-You can disable or enable the Wake on LAN feature using your system configuration utility.
+The Wake on LAN feature can be disabled or enabled using your system configuration utility.
 Refer to your computer documentation for details.

-Power for the 10/100 EtherJet Secure Management Adapter is always ON when the computer is connected to AC power, regardless of the computer ON/OFF switch setting.
+Power for the IBM Netfinity 10/100 Ethernet Security Adapter is always ON when the computer is connected to ac power, regardless of the computer ON/OFF switch.
 When the computer power is OFF, this adapter constantly monitors the LAN for the wake-up frame that requests power to be applied to the computer.

 The wake-up frame can be a broadcast or an individually-addressed frame.
-The following data is required and can be included anywhere in the data portion of the wake-up frame.
+The following data is required and can occur anywhere in the data portion of the wake-up frame.